 - Whatever that state of ultimate reality may be, it never occurs in the abstract but is identical with this impermanent phenomenal world.

-- Hence "everything is real," "each thing is identical with all things," and "one's ignorant, unenlightened state is identical with the state of Buddhahood."
+- Hence "everything is real," "each thing is identical with all things," and "one's ignorant, the unenlightened state is identical with the state of Buddhahood."

 Although copies of Tiantai writings were available in Japan by the mid-8th century, they had no far-reaching influence until Saichō discovered them in the 790s.
-As a young man, Saichō had become dissatisfied with the increasing worldliness of the Buddhism of his day (called Nara Buddhism, since it was centered at the great temples of Nara) and in 785 had secluded himself in a thatched hut on Mount Hiei to live in meditation and prayer.
+As a young man, Saichō had become dissatisfied with the increasing worldliness of the Buddhism of his day (called Nara Buddhism, since it was centred at the magnificent temples of Nara) and in 785 had secluded himself in a thatched hut on Mount Hiei to live in meditation and prayer.
 Gradually, he began to attract disciples and lay patrons, including the reigning Emperor Kammu, and to create a small monastic community.

 After discovering Tiantai and seeing in it an alternative to Nara Buddhism, Saichō went to China in 804 to receive accreditation from a Chinese Tiantai master.
 During his nine-month stay, he fulfilled this goal at the headquarters of the Chinese sect, Mount Tiantai.
-At the very end of his stay, he also learned some rituals from a master of esoteric buddhism.
+At the very end of his stay, he also learned some rituals from a master of esoteric Buddhism.

 Founding of Japanese Tendai

 After he had returned to Japan, Emperor Kammu officially recognised the Tendai sect on Mount Hiei.
-Kammu, however, stipulated that esoteric Buddhism be part of the Tendai sect.
+Kammu, however, stipulated that esoteric Buddhism is part of the Tendai sect.
 From its very founding Tendai was unique in two ways:

-- Unlike the schools of Nara Buddhism, several of which could be found coexisting in the Nara temples, Tendai transmitted only its own teachings on Mt.
+- Unlike the schools of Nara Buddhism, several of which could be found coexisting in the Nara temples, Tendai transmitted only its teachings on Mt.
 Hiei.

-- Esoteric rituals were incorporated into the Tendai sect from its inception, and for this reason Japanese Tendai diverged from its Chinese counterpart, which transmitted only the Tiantai doctrines.
+- Esoteric rituals were incorporated into the Tendai sect from its inception, and for this reason, Japanese Tendai diverged from its Chinese counterpart, which transmitted only the Tiantai doctrines.